 Brent’s accolades in the snowsport world continue, including beginning his career in snow sports in 1998 as a ski patroller at Keystone, CO.
 He was an Avalanche Route Leader, Cat Guide, Ski and Toboggan Instructor, and Lift Evacuation Team Member and Instructor, with certifications from NSP, Avalanche Level 2, and State of Colorado Blaster Permit Holder while on Ski Patrol.
 Brent is also currently a PSIA certified ski instructor at Vail Ski School.
 Brent loves to help continue the progress of the athletes while their normal coaches are off due to illness or vacation, and most looks forward to seeing smiles on kids’ faces when they are having fun or mastered a new skill.
 Brent is most proud of the work he’s done mentoring others in my different jobs and helping people land their dream jobs or promotions.
 When Brent teaches leadership, he defines it as helping others become the best version of themselves – he believes coaching to be very similar to that definition.

-Snowboard & Freeski Human Performance Coordinator and Snowboard Park & Pipe Coach
+Snowboard & Freeski Strength & Conditioning Coach and Snowboard Park & Pipe Coach

 His goal has always been to mold athletes into great snowboarders, but use the sport to cultivate a program that molds his kids into greater people.
 Andy holds a AASI Level 1 certification and a USASA Level 200 certification.